-Section 11 - Frequent Attenders and Care Plan Management
+Section 13 - High Impact Users (HIUs) and Care Plan Management

 There are several patient groups with a mixture of mental health, substance misuse, and chronic medical problems that benefit from a consistent response.
-To help frequent attenders in the ED, the development of an agreed care plan may alter behaviours and contribute more constructively to the patient's needs.
+To help HIUs in the ED, the development of an agreed care plan may alter behaviours and contribute more constructively to the patient's needs.
 For example, some patients who are well known to services may benefit from a low-key response from the ED, without formal review by liaison staff, but a timely alert to their community team.
-In other cases, strategies to avoid admission or overinvestigation may benefit the patient.
+In other cases, strategies to avoid admission or over-investigation may benefit the patient.